CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 print(f'JWT token: {token}')
 ```

-Sensei makes a request, retrieves the response and pass `Response` object to finalizer, if it's defined.
+Sensei makes a request, retrieves the response, and passes the `Response` object to the finalizer if it's defined.

 ```text
 Finalizing response for request /register
 ```

 Finally, the routed function returns the result of the finalizer call.
-In this example the result is JWT token.
+In this example, the result is a JWT token.

 ```text
 JWT token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdW...